ROCm/hipTensor/docs/Linux_Install_Guide.rst

 * library + tests

 You only need (library) if you call hipTensor from your code.
-The client contains the test samples and benchmark code.
+The client contains the test and samples code.

 Below are the project options available to build hipTensor library with/without clients.